List of prototype solar-powered cars: Solar Bear

+Solar Bear is a hybrid Sun/muscle-powered trike.
+It was built in 2025-2026.
+The motor is small (250W) and can be powered directly from solar panels on sunny days.
+The entire vehicle is light and can be pedaled when there is no Sun or during cloudy days.
+The project is open source under an MIT license.

 Slovenia

 Metron 7

 A Mazda 5 was converted to an electric car named Metron 7 by Andrej Pecjak and his Metron team and in 2014 permitted for public use.
 Range with solar charging (160 Watt) is a few kilometers per day.
 Range with fully charged accumulator is 824 ! kilometers, proved from Berlin to Karlsruhe and through cities with average speed 72 km/h in June 2016.

 Superpiki

 The project "Yuneec & Metron" convert a Smart Roadster to an electric car with 80 Wp solar panel in 2011.
 Range with solar charging only is a few kilometers per day.
 Range with fully charged accumulator is 160 kilometers.

 Switzerland

 CateCar

 In 2017 CateCar Industries presented the prototype "Dragonfly", which has the following characteristics: 4-seater, lightweight, small, renewable and solar powered.
 The Dragonfly is a 560 kg vehicle certified in M1, with a cabin in flax, a solar roof, an aspirator of fine particles capturing them around the clock.
 Unfortunately, the development has not led to a production-ready vehicle, jet.
 On the website and in the media there are no further news since 2017.